andyjessop/crux/packages/redux-slice/README.md

   subtract: number;
 }

-// Note we have to provide the `CounterSlice` so that crux can work out the API.
-It's an unfortunate limitation of
-// TypeScript that we can't infer the type of `api` here.
-Hopefully future versions will allow this. export const { actions, middleware, reducer } = createSlice<CounterSlice>()('counter', initialState, {
+// Note we have to provide the `CounterSlice` so that we can infer the API. export const { actions, middleware, reducer } = createSlice<CounterSlice>()('counter', initialState, {
   add: (state, num) => merge(state, {
     count: state.count + num